emgeorrk/USEDiaryBot/README.md

 # USEDiaryBot
-Telegram bot to track the progress of preparation for the "USE"(ЕГЭ) exam.
+Telegram bot to track the progress of preparation for the "USE" (ЕГЭ) exam.
+## Built with:
+* Python
+* pyTelegramBotAPI